markahrens/mytungsten/src/content/blog/2007/2007-music.md

 ---

-<p>As the year progresses, I realized that I have listened to more music that actually came out in the current year than in the last 5 years.
+As the year progresses, I realized that I have listened to more music that actually came out in the current year than in the last 5 years.
 Because of this, I am feeling somewhat compelled to do a top 5 or 10 list at the end of the year.
 Since that is still a couple of months away, I wanted to get help from the world to make sure that I did not miss any good albums that I should check out.
-To help out, here is a list of albums I have listened to:</p>
+To help out, here is a list of albums I have listened to:

 <ul>